Math Honor Society: Why You Should Join

 National Log1 Contest: The Log1 Contest enables schools to compete against others nationwide and worldwide, all from the comfort of their own campus.
 Students compete solely against other students who have taken similar math courses.

 In general, the questions on the tests will be of different difficulty levels.
 While most students will be able to answer some of the questions, the tests will also include questions that only the most skilled pupils will be able to answer.
 These contests have questions designed to identify the best students.

 Mathematical Minutes Video Contest: Members are asked to submit educational and entertaining videos for the Mathematical Minutes Video Contest.
 Members of the chapter choose a math topic and create a two- to five-minute video that is both entertaining and informative.

 Schools may submit a maximum of three videos.
 Only the best entry from each school is eligible for a reward.
 The award money can be given to either the chapter or the students.
-To verify that they have watched the film and approved the content, all submissions must be signed off by the chapter sponsor.
+To verify that they have watched the film and approved the content, the chapter sponsor must sign all submissions.
 Only videos with G-rated content will be approved.

 The interschool test is given in the fall, followed by three rounds of individual tests in the spring.
 Tests must be finished and mailed as quickly as possible.
 The Rocket City Math League’s general information is as follows: